-After the fan-made poster above gained traction and got people talking about it again, Green had to clarify that the movie was, sadly, still not happening.
-One reader reached out on Twitter to ask why he can't regain the rights, he spelled it out plain and simple.
+Green hasn't spoken about the movie in a while, perhaps because it's too hard to keep clarifying that the movie was, sadly, still not happening.
+One reader reached out on Twitter to ask why he can't regain the rights, he spelled it out plain and simple:

 - Publication Date: September 21, 2006